SAP-samples/btp-build-resilient-apps/01-IdentifyAPIFromAPIBusinessHub.md/README.md

  ![Logon Required](././images/APIBusinessHub3.png)

-9. Download the EDMX file and copy it to a suitable directory (e.g. BpValidationMockS4 directory).
+9. Download the EDMX file to your machine so you could later on use it while developing the SAP Cloud Application Programming Model application.